Swiss railway signalling: Light signals

 In both systems, as is true elsewhere in the world, a distant signal tells the driver the aspect of the following home signal according to the block system.
-The driver must act accordingly to prepare for the situation at the home signal.
+The driver must act accordingly to prepare for the situation at the upcoming home signal.
 Distant signals are always square while home signals are round (N) or elongated (L).
 Signals are always placed on the left except on tracks normally operated in both directions or where visibility requires a different position.

 According to the rules, light signals are used for main line traffic or shunting.
 N and L type signals are used for main line traffic and are not to be taken account of during shunting.
 Shunting signals do not apply to main line movements.